Love Her Wild has caused me all sorts of unforeseen stresses and annoyances….I never imagined men being one of them!

 My best is not good enough

-My assessment was a horrible experience.
-I was the only female in a group of men, something that would not normally bother me in any aspect of life, except in an outdoor environment where everything suddenly becomes so competitive and aggressive.
 The group spent the entire time showing off about the great things they had done.
 They’d spent their entire lives hiking, climbing, biking, kayaking and this was all so easy for them.
 They whittled out extreme stories and endless names of mountains they had conquered, while I trailed quietly behind staying focused on doing my best and not getting lost.

 That would have been fine if it had been kept about them and not about me.
 On the few times I attempted to join in a conversation and share my experience, it was knocked down.
 I was even told I hadn’t hiked a mountain “properly” because I’d used my hands on a difficult section.
 And received regular advice that I “should” do this and I “have to” do that.
+‘Come on lads’ was a phrase used regularly.
+Don’t mind me!

 Each time I got a comment it chipped away at my fleeting confidence just a little.